developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 **Available Options**:

-* **Disabled -** No scanner switching occurs when a Bluetooth scanner is connected or disconnected (default).
+* **Disabled -** No scanner switching occurs when an external scanner is connected or disconnected (default).
-* **On connect -** Selects a Bluetooth scanner as the default scanning device immediately upon connection.
-If the device was not previously paired, a pairing barcode is displayed, and the paired device is connected.
+* **On connect -** Selects the external scanner as the default scanning device immediately upon connection.
-* **On disconnect -** When a Bluetooth scanner is disconnected, scanning reverts to the scanner set as the default prior to the wireless connection.
-This varies by host device, but is usually the scanner most recently used prior to the wireless connection.
+* **On disconnect -** Reverts to a built-in scanner based on its position in an internally managed scanner list (which varies by host device).
+This is usually the scanner most recently used prior to the external connection.
 * **On connect/disconnect -** Selects a Bluetooth scanner as the default scanning device immediately upon connection.
-Upon disconnection, reverts to the scanner set as the default prior to the wireless connection.
+Upon disconnection, reverts to the scanner set as the default prior to the external connection.

 **Notes**:
+* The system selects the default scanner based on the connection state and the scanner's position in an internally managed scanner list.
+If the newly connected scanner is lower in the scanner list than the one currently selected as the default scanner, the newly connected scanner becomes the default scanner.
 * On devices with only one built-in scanner or imager, "On disconnect" reverts to the built-in scanner or imager.
 * On devices with more than one built-in scanner or imager, "On disconnect" reverts to the built-in scanner or imager set as the default prior to Bluetooth connection.